georgediaz88/fun_sftp/README.md

 Logging
 -------

-By default, logging is turned on and will use the Rails logger if within a Rails projects or defer to STDOUT.
+By default, logging is turned on and will use the Rails logger if within a Rails projects.
+If not logging will defer to STDOUT.
 Logging is prominent when downloading or uploading.
 To turn off logging, you can create an initializer and modify the configuration by:

 ```ruby
 FunSftp.configure do |config|